yolio/freeCodeCamp/guide/english/redux/redux-middleware/index.md

 }
 ```

-Side Note - The fact that this is a function that takes a store and returns a function that takes a next callback and returns a function that takes an action and performs some middlware operations might look a bit odd. why do that instead of three parameters?
-Well this is actually a very helpful technique from functional programming called currying and it enables a lot of goodness like partial application.
+Side Note - The fact that this is a function that takes a store and returns a function that takes a next callback and returns a function that takes an action and performs some middleware operations might look a bit odd.
+Why do that instead of using three parameters?
+Well, this is actually a very helpful technique from functional programming called "currying" and it enables a lot of goodness like partial application.
 The main difference though is how you call the middleware function.

 ```js
 // calling an uncurried version - NOT how you call the function above